Carers Support For Mental Health - Surewise

 This guide will help you find carers support groups in your area.

-Extra training can not only help you feel better equipped do the job, but can be an opportunity to meet other people in the same position as you.
+Extra training can not only help you feel better equipped to do the job but can be an opportunity to meet other people in the same position as you.

-This NHS link will help you find carers training and education courses in your area.
+This NHS link will help you find carer training and education courses in your area.

-And here is a links to a selection of free online courses and training for carers.
+Here is a link to a selection of free online courses and training for carers.

 Many carers are young people, looking after a family member.
 Fitting your caring responsibilities in around your education can make life even more testing.
 There are some special supports available for carers in this position: